-- a) DespiteNotwithstandingDespite any other provision of this Part, the Agency may require any Animal Feeding Operation not falling within Section 502.103 or 502.104 to obtain an NPDES permit by designating the Animal Feeding Operation as a CAFO upon determining that it significantly contributes is a significant contributor of pollutants to waters of the United States.
-In determiningmaking the determination of determining whether the Animal Feeding Operation significantly contributes a significant contributor of contributes pollutants, the Agency mustshallmust consider the following factors: - 1) The size of the Animal Feeding Operation's size Operation and the amount of livestock wastes reaching waters of the United States; - 2) The location of the Animal Feeding Operation's location Operation relative to waters of the United States; - 3) The means to conveyof conveyance of convey livestock wastes into waters of the United States; - 4) The slope, vegetation, rainfall and other factors relative to the likelihood or frequency of livestock discharge of livestock waste discharge into waters of the United States; and - 5) Other such factors signifying bearing on the significance of signifying the pollution problem sought to be regulated. - b) The Agency, however, may not require a permit under subsection (a) for any Animal Feeding Operation with less than the number of animals statedset forthstated in Section 502.104, unless it meets either of the following conditions: - 1) Pollutants are discharged into waters of the United States through a man-made ditch, flushing system or other similar man-made device; or - 2) Pollutants are discharged directly into waters of the United States that originate outside of and pass over, across, through or otherwise come into direct contact with the animals confined in the operation. - c) In no case may a permit application be required from an Animal Feeding Operation designated underpursuant tounder this Section until the operation has been inspected and determined there has been an onsite inspection of the operation and a determination that the operation should and could be regulated under the permit program.
+- Notwithstanding any other provision of this Part, the Agency may require a) any Animal Feeding Operation not falling within Section 502.103 or 502.104 to obtain an NPDES permit by designating the Animal Feeding Operation as a CAFO upon determining that it is a significant contributor of pollutants to waters of the United States.
+In making the determination of whether the Animal Feeding Operation is a significant contributor of pollutants, the Agency shall consider the following factors: - 1) The size of the Animal Feeding Operation and the amount of livestock wastes reaching waters of the United States; - 2) The location of the Animal Feeding Operation relative to waters of the United States: - 3) The means of conveyance of livestock wastes into waters of the United States: - 4) The slope, vegetation, rainfall and other factors relative to the likelihood or frequency of discharge of livestock waste into waters of the United States: and

-- d) Before prior to Before designating an Animal Feeding Operation as a CAFO, the Agency must shall must send the Animal Feeding Operation a written notice that it intends to designate the Animal Feeding Operation as a CAFO.
-The notice must shall must include grounds for the designation and information regarding the opportunity to request a meeting with the Agency within 90 days after the Animal Feeding Operation's operation's receipt of the notice to present evidence that it is not significantly contributing significant contributor of contributing pollutants to waters of the United States as provided in subsection (a).
-Beginning 90 days after the Animal Feeding Operation receives initial written notice is received by the Animal Feeding Operation, the Agency may designate the Animal Feeding Operation as a CAFO.
-The Agency may designate the Animal Feeding Operation a written notice of its designation decision and the grounds to designate for the designation in writing. - e) Upon receipt of the Agency's designation decision to designate, the owner or operator must apply for a shall make an NPDES permit with application to the Agency within 90 days.
-The Agency may issue an NPDES permit with a compliance schedule detailing interim steps to be taken along with a final date, not to exceed 14 months from the date the permit is issued, by which compliance with the Act and all applicable regulations must be achieved. - f) The question of whether the designation was proper will remain open while the permit application is pendingduring the pendency of the permit application pending.
-Any appeal of the Agency's Agency's designation decision must be made as part of an NPDES permit appeal.
+- 5) Other such factors bearing on the significance of the pollution problem sought to be regulated. - b) The Agency, however, may not require a permit under subsection (a) for any Animal Feeding Operation with less than the number of animals set forth in Section 502.104, unless it meets either of the following conditions: - 1) Pollutants are discharged into waters of the United States through a man-made ditch, flushing system or other similar man-made device; or - 2) Pollutants are discharged directly into waters of the United States that originate outside of and pass over, across, through or otherwise come into direct contact with the animals confined in the operation. - c) In no case may a permit application be required from an Animal Feeding Operation designated pursuant to this Section until there has been an onsite inspection of the operation and a determination that the operation should and could be regulated under the permit program - d) Prior to designating an Animal Feeding Operation as a CAFO, the Agency shall send the Animal Feeding Operation a written notice that it intends to designate the Animal Feeding Operation as a CAFO.
+The notice shall include grounds for the designation and information regarding the opportunity to request a meeting with the Agency within 90 days after the Animal Feeding Operation's receipt of the notice to present evidence that it is not a significant contributor of pollutants to waters of the United States as provided in subsection (a).
+Beginning 90 days after the initial written notice is received by the Animal Feeding Operation, the Agency may designate the Animal Feeding Operation as a CAFO.
+The Agency shall send the Animal Feeding Operation a written notice of its designation decision and the grounds for the designation in writing. - e) Upon receipt of the Agency's designation decision, the owner or operator shall make an NPDES permit application to the Agency within 90 days.
+The Agency may issue an NPDES permit with a compliance schedule detailing interim steps to be taken along with a final date, not to exceed 14 months from the date the permit is issued, by which compliance with the Act and all applicable regulations shall be achieved. - f) The question of whether the designation was proper will remain open during the pendency of the permit application.
+Any appeal of the

+Agency's designation decision must be made as part of an NPDES permit appeal.